rdkcentral/aamp/AAMP-UVE-API.md

 ### setTextTrack( trackIndex )
 - Supported UVE version 2.6 and above.
 - Select text track at trackIndex in the available text tracks list.
+- Returns true if setTextTrack has been performed.

 |Name|Type|Description|
 |----|----|-----------|